jwhpryor/jni-bind/README.md

 <a name="jvm-lifecycle"></a>
 ## JVM Lifecycle
 **JNI Bind requires some minor bookkeeping in order to ensure acccess to a valid `JNIEnv*`**.
-To do this, create a [`jni:;JvmRef`](jvm_ref.h) whose lifetime extends past any JNI Bind call (*a function local static is a reasonable way to do this, although sanitizers will flag this as a memory leak, so all tests explicit manage the lifetime of the jni::jvmRef).
+To do this, create a [`jni::JvmRef`](implementation/jvm_ref.h) whose lifetime extends past any JNI Bind call (*a function local static is a reasonable way to do this, although sanitizers will flag this as a memory leak, so all tests explicitly manage the lifetime of the `jni::jvmRef`).

 The simplest way to from the `JavaVM*` in your `JNI_OnLoad` call. **This object's lifetime must outlive all JNI calls.**